Whoop Founder: How I Built A $3.6 BILLION Company & BEAT Apple! Will Ahmed | E189

 Notable Quotes

-Heart rate variability tells you more about your individual capacity than any other single metric
+Heart rate variability tells you more about your readiness and recovery than any other single metric

 Products Mentioned